kao-si/ot_nba/README.md

   - Kitty Nie: 2002-2011
   - Grace Cheang: 2012-2021

-- As a result, the raw data contain idiosyncratic errors and systematic checks on the raw data were performed to correct the errors and generate **Initial Data**
+- As a result, the raw data contain idiosyncratic errors.
+Systematic checks on the raw data were performed to correct the errors and [generate **Initial Data**](OT_NBA_01-Generate-Initial-Data.R)

 - We then combine Game data and Season data.
-The data used for analysis takes the perspective of the Host team in a game  (**Data_HP**).
-We also wrote code that generates data that takes the perspective of the Forced team in a game (the team being forced into the 1st OT) for potential analysis
+The data used for analysis takes the perspective of the Host team in a game  ([**Data_HP**](OT_NBA_02-Generate-Data_Host-Perspective.R)).
+We also wrote [code](OT_NBA_02-Generate-Data_Forced-Perspective.R) that generates data that takes the perspective of the Forced team in a game (the team being forced into the 1st OT) for potential analysis